Pavantejachaganti/TASK-6-Create-a-Strong-Password-and-Evaluate-Its-/README.md

 Step 5: Common Password Attack Methods

-Brute Force: Tries all possible combinations.
+1. Brute Force: Tries all possible combinations.

-Defense: Long, complex passwords exponentially increase time needed.
+2. Defense: Long, complex passwords exponentially increase time needed.

-Dictionary Attacks: Uses a list of common words and phrases.
+3. Dictionary Attacks: Uses a list of common words and phrases.

-Defense: Avoid using dictionary words or predictable variations.
+4. Defense: Avoid using dictionary words or predictable variations.

-Credential Stuffing: Uses leaked username/password combinations.
+5. Credential Stuffing: Uses leaked username/password combinations.

-Defense: Use unique passwords for each account.
+6. Defense: Use unique passwords for each account.

-Phishing: Tricks you into entering credentials on fake sites.
+7. Phishing: Tricks you into entering credentials on fake sites.

-Defense: Enable 2FA, verify URLs, and stay alert.
+8. Defense: Enable 2FA, verify URLs, and stay alert.

----

 Step 6: How Complexity Affects Security

 Password complexity directly increases resistance to both brute-force and dictionary attacks.
 A short or simple password can be cracked in seconds, while a long, randomized one could take centuries.
 The combination of high entropy, varied character sets, and length makes a password secure by making it computationally expensive and practically infeasible to crack.

----

-Would you like a downloadable version of this in PDF or Word format?